HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="calc-units.png",
-  alt="Relative popularity of units that use calc() as a percent of occurrences.", caption="Relative popularity of units that use `calc()` as a percent of occurrences.", description="Bar chart showing the relative popularity of properties that use the calc function as a percent of occurrences.
+  caption="Relative popularity of units that use `calc()` as a percent of occurrences.", description="Bar chart showing the relative popularity of properties that use the calc function as a percent of occurrences.
 Desktop and mobile have similar results.
 The calc function is used most often on the `width` property, 59% of calc occurrences on mobile pages. it is used on the `left` property 11% of the time, `top` 5%, `max-width` 4%, `height` 4%, and the remaining properties are decreasing at 2% and 1%: `min-height`, `margin-left`, `flex-basis`, `margin-right`, `max-height` (1%), `right`, `padding-bottom`, `padding-left`, `font-size`, and `padding-right`.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=477094785&format=interactive",